 Liquify is one of the many things to learn in Adobe Photoshop.
 Today I am writing a step by step tutorial on how to liquify pixels with Adobe Photoshop.

-I hope this will help the readers to learn about photo editing technique.
-If not, then it would at least help them to solve their confusion/s.
+I hope this will help the readers to learn about photoshop tools.
+If not, then it would at least help them to solve their confusion.

 Copy the background and create a new layer

 Go to Filter > Liquify (Shortcut: Shift+Ctrl+X) on the top menu

 A new layer of liquifying will open at this stage.

 Select the Forward Warp Tool (Shortcut: W) from the liquify menu

 Fix the brush size and apply it to the image